emirbahadirunsal/eulerianCircuit/README.md

 #### Input

 The first line contains a positive integer which defines the number of symbols.
 The second line contains these symbols.
+The last symbol is the “goal”.
 The following n lines make an nxn matrix that represents the results of the operations.
 The last line contains a sequence of characters for which you have to seek for a parenthesization.

 Sample input: